Anime4KWebBoost/Anime4K-WebGPU/README.md

 ### 1. Render Wrapper

-This is for frontend devs who do not wish to tap into webGPU too much.
+This is for frontend devs who do not wish to tap into WebGPU too much.
 An React example can be found [here](./examples/react-renderer.tsx).

 You only need the `render` function which will setup all the rendering from a video element to a canvas element: